How your no blowing makes the sound generated by your internal vibration deeper.

 To ensure a clean and flawless emission, either fff or ppp – and without using the tongue edge for the first one ! -, you should precisely imagine the mouthpiece rim plugged to the sound source.
-By keeping the air column open downwards, thanks to the perfect trunk relaxation from your natural breathing source, your exhaling extends your inhaling inwards and propagates the sound down to the ground.
+Through your natural breathing, your exhaling extends your inhaling inwards and propagates your vibration down to the ground.

 Thanks to his proprioceptive pictures, the music player drives his relaxation down to his sound center (i.e. his natural breathing center point) from where his internal vibration arises : from that point, his transverse abdominus pushes backwards the vibrating exhalation, ensuring then the full dynamics and the stability of the sound.

 That was meant by Beniamino Gili when he used to drop his belly down to the ground in order to capture and maintain this feeling all along the emission of his sound, without disturbing the action of the diaphragm (see voice and breathing).